google/xls/docs_src/bazel_rules_macros.md

     )
     ```

-1. An IR conversion with an entry defined.
+1. An IR conversion with a top entity defined.

     ```
     # Assume a xls_dslx_library target bc_dslx is present.